danielserranoh/blog_scraper/README.md

 This Python project is an advanced ETL (Extract, Transform, Load) pipeline designed to scrape blog posts from multiple competitor websites.
 It gathers key information such as the title, URL, publication date, and content, then enriches this data using the Gemini API to generate concise summaries and SEO keywords.

-The scraper features a sophisticated, dual-path system for API interaction:
-* **Live Processing**: For small jobs, it uses a high-performance, asynchronous workflow to get results in real-time.
-* **Batch Processing**: For large jobs, it uses the cost-effective Gemini Batch API.
+The architecture is built around a powerful **pattern-based system**, allowing it to be easily extended to scrape new blogs that follow common structural patterns (e.g., multi-page categories, single-page lists).

+Other key features include:
+* **Dual API Strategy**: Intelligently switches between a high-performance "live" mode for small jobs and a cost-effective "batch" mode for large jobs.
+* **Self-Improving Time Estimation**: The scraper learns from the performance of previous batch jobs to provide increasingly accurate time estimates.
-A key feature of this tool is its intelligent, interactive command-line interface.
-When a batch job is submitted, the scraper provides a **self-improving time estimate** based on the performance of previous jobs.
-It then gives the user the choice to wait for the results or check on the job later, creating a seamless and user-friendly experience.
+* **Interactive CLI**: When a batch job is submitted, the user is given a time estimate and the choice to either wait for the results or check on the job later.

 ## Project Setup